moonheart08/website/content/resume.md

 - Pentesting and red-teaming for RobustToolbox to help ensure the security of users connecting to third-party servers.
 - Assisting with the R&D for a potential future move to Wasmtime as a sandboxing solution instead of the current home-grown solution.
 - Design and implementation of Toolshed, a command-line DSL and interpreter used to debug and modify the game at runtime, and serves as the primary implementation of console commands.
+- Much time and effort spent on-boarding new programmers, and improving the workflow for creating new projects with the game and engine.
 ## OpenDream (open source contributor)
 Opendream is another end user of RobustToolbox, which I both provide advising to and assist with the optimization of.
 Some highlights include:
 - Significant performance optimizations to the DreamMaker VM implementation alongside a coworker, improving the execution of the underlying bytecode loop by analyzing the JIT results and improving its output.